The Sleep Renaissance

-As a futurist and trend forecaster, specialised in sustainable lifestyle, I am to uncover what the future brings in terms of increasing our level of happiness, health and performance in a sustainable way.
+As a trend forecaster, specialised in sustainable lifestyle, I am to uncover what the future brings in terms of increasing our level of happiness, health and performance in a sustainable way.
 Therefore, I’m particularly interested in following the current mental shift in our perception of sleep.
 This is the beginning of a new wave – a sleep renaissance – which points to a future in which we perceive sleep very differently.

 A sleep deprived workforce

 While many people today are making a conscious effort to positively impact their health and lifestyle through healthy food and regular exercise, in our efforts to thrive and optimise ourselves, we have for long undermined the benefits of the very basic need for sleep.
 The industrial revolution, the introduction of the electricity and at present, the all-consuming digital devices have squeezed our natural sleep rhythms.

 As a previous management consultant at McKinsey, I have had my fair share of late nights, cutting down sleep in an effort to maximise productivity and follow the corporate culture which indirectly celebrated a sleep-deprived lifestyle.
 This was the norm, despite positive management attempts to bring down working hours.

 Lack of sleep is becoming an outdated ideal